ICB-DCM/pyABC/doc/visualization.rst

 Visualization server
 --------------------

-pyABC compes with a visualization server based on the data visualization tool Dash, to interactively display information on running and completed jobs.
+pyABC comes with a visualization server based on the data visualization tool Dash, to interactively display information on running and completed jobs.